saic-iitmandi/sysadmin-test-submissions/2024-25/tushar/chal5/README.md

 3. **Polling Avoidance**:

-   - Uses a scheduled task to trigger the booking process precisely at the specified time, avoiding continuous polling of the website.retries afther  RETRY_INTERVAL
+   - Uses a scheduled task to trigger the booking process precisely at the specified time, avoiding continuous polling of the website. retries afther  ```RETRY_INTERVAL```

 4. **Security**: